WHAT IS AN OVERSEAS PHARMACY PLACEMENT WITH WORK THE WORLD?

 Find out more

-When it comes to pharmacy, poor funding has a significant impact on the delivery of adequate care.
+When it comes to pharmacy opportunities abroad, Hue offers real insight into your discipline.
+Poor funding has a significant impact on the delivery of adequate care.
 Many drugs have a limited supply, while others are completely unobtainable.
 Pharmacists often have to rely on dispensing lesser alternatives or nothing at all depending on stock levels.
 Unique to our programme in Hue, you could also learn about Vietnamese traditional medicine.

 Zambia - Lusaka